Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - Addictions can be recovered from over time, after expereincing three days of withdrawals.
 Taking the associated chem resets the three day timer.
   - Paying a doctor to addres your addiction or using a fixer will provide a period of immunity against the negative effects of the addiction.
 The addiction will still naturally recover at the same rate.

+- **Adding Mods - How do I add ___ mod?**
+  - The Uranium Fever support team will not provide any advice or instructions on how to add mods to Uranium Fever.
+You may do so at your own risk, though you void any support by doing so.

 - **Application Load Error P:0000065432 - How do I fix this error?**
   - Follow the Steam PCR Users instructions in [Configuring Game Settings](https://uraniumfever.net/docs/setupinstructions#-configuring-game-settings-).
 - **Application Load Error P:0000065434 - How do I fix this error?**